using marijuana for epilepsy

 What You Should Know About Cannabis Risks

-Weed products sold online or in stores are not FDA regulated or approved.
+Weed products sold online or in stores are not FDA-regulated or approved.
 As a result, the lack of oversight leads to significant variations in quality.
 Notably, there is no government-sponsored third-party lab testing.
-However, this type of cannabis purity testing is an emerging quality check.

-Street dealers often lace street weed with spice, K2, or PCP.
-As a result, these other psychoactive drugs may increase seizure risk.
 In addition, dosing is erratic and may cause drug interactions.
-Of note, the level of THC in illicit marijuana is markedly higher.
-Consequently, CBD is believed safer and more effective for seizure treatment.
-So, despite the benefits of cannabis, self-treating epilepsy with illegal weed may worsen the disease.
+Of note, the level of THC in illicit medical marijuana is markedly higher.
+Consequently, CBD seems a safer and more effective for seizure treatment.
+So, despite the benefits of medical marijuana for epilepsy, self-treating with illegal weed may worsen the disease.

 Long-term Effects of Marijuana on the Brain

-• How often the patient is using.
+• How often is the patient using it?

 • THC content or level in the product.